Banknotes of Denmark, 1997 series: The 50 kroner note

-Issued on 7 May 1999 – updated on 25 August 2005 – out of print as of 11 August 2009.
+Danmarks Nationalbank issued the 50 kroner bank note (DKK50) on 7 May 1999 and updated it on 25 August 2005.
+It has been out of print since 11 August 2009.

-The Danish 50 kroner bill (DKK50) is a denomination of Danish currency.
-Danish writer Karen Blixen is featured on the front side of the bill, while the design on the reverse is inspired by a centaur from Landet Church on the island of Tåsinge.
-The current version for this bill came into circulation on 25 August 2005.
+Danish writer Karen Blixen is featured on the front side of the bill and decorated with flowers, which Blixen was said to be fond.
+The design on the reverse is inspired by a stone relief centaur from Landet Church on the island of Tåsinge.